By: Julia Cremin on December 2nd, 2014

 When teaching about perspective to my middle school students, I use Voices in the Park, by Anthony Browne.
 In this book, four different voices tell the story of their visit to the same park on the same afternoon through entirely different perspectives.

-I begin with a read aloud of the text; after finishing, I ask student: What do you notice about the structure graphic_organizerof this story?
+I begin with a read aloud of the text; after finishing, I ask student: What do you notice about the structure of this story?
 This sparks our discussion about how the author uses a variety of literary devices to develop the voice of each character.

 I then distribute a graphic organizer (download here) for students to record how the author utilizes illustrations, tone and font style to help the reader understand the perspective through which each character tells the story.
 We read each section again, recording the differences we notice in each voice.